neuron4/daniellerch.github.io/_posts/2000-01-01-part_I_LSBr.md

 ---
 layout: post
-title: How not to hide information inside images.
+title: Part I: In the Beginning Was LSB Replacement
 ---
-## Introduction to Image Steganography in the Spatial Domain
+## Part I: In the Beginning Was LSB Replacement

 bla bla bla
 asd